sasjs/docs/README.md

 # SASjs Docs

-This repo is a template documentation site, used in all the SASjs seed apps.
-Live version:  https://sasjs.github.io/docs/
+This repo is a template documentation site, which provides a suggested user / developer / admin guide for all SASjs seed apps.
+You can view the live version here:  https://sasjs.github.io/docs/

 The README file (which you are now reading) is the homepage.
 Describe your project here!